Fierioziy/ParticleNativeAPI/README.md

 All in one.

+On top of that, this particle API supports spawning certain particles:
+- of blocks,
+- of items,
+- with color,
+- with color and size,
+- with certain motion (only 1 particle per packet)

+... and still be fast and cross version compatible between Minecraft updates.

-Entire API stucture was designed to be as easy as possible with major changes in particle packet class and particle implementation overall.
+Entire API structure was designed to be as easy as possible with major changes in particle packet class and particle implementation overall.

 Spawning particle is made in 2 easy steps:
 - **create particle packet**, using one of particle lists,